-In 1948 she scandalised America by marrying the future Aga Khan at a time when inter-racial relationships were frowned upon and her popularity dipped so alarmingly that she was forced to take her first ever real break from performing.
+In 1948 she scandalised America by marrying the future Aga Khan at a time when inter-racial relationships were frowned upon, and her popularity dipped so alarmingly that she was forced to take her first ever real break from performing.

 The playboy Prince however had no real intention of settling and subjected Rita to what the divorce papers sited as severe mental and emotional abuse.
 They also clashed over religion with Rita, a Roman Catholic, refusing to raise their daughter Yasmin as a Muslim despite being offered a million dollars to do so.

 Just months after her divorce from the Prince, Rita married for the fourth time to the singer, Dick Haymes who was appearing in Las Vegas at the time on a lucrative contract paying him $5,000 a week.
-Unknown to her however he was heavily in debt to the Inland Revenue Service who took almost all of his money and the burden for maintaining their glamorous lifestyle fell almost entirely upon Rita.
+Unknown to her however he was heavily in debt to the Inland Revenue Service who took almost all his money and the burden for maintaining their glamorous lifestyle fell almost entirely upon Rita.

 The marriage was never a happy one and in 1955 he struck her so hard in public that she later went into shock and was forced to take to her bed, but only after she had packed her bags never to return.

-Despite her personal traumas the 1950’s were to be the most successful period of her career and she appeared in such films as Salome, Separate Tables, and The Fire Down Below but it was noticed how the old flirtatious self-confidence had gone.
+Despite her personal traumas the 1950’s was to be the most successful period of her career and she appeared in such films as Salome, Separate Tables, and The Fire Down Below but it was noticed how the old flirtatious self-confidence had gone.
 By now her heavy drinking had tipped over into alcoholism and it was taking its toll.

 Whilst making The Fire Down Below she was in makeup when she was told to hurry up because no amount of time could make her look young.
 The following year he was signing autographs on the set of the movie Pal Joey when she heard a fan remark – “But she looks so old”.
-She was in fact thirty eight.
+She was in fact thirty-eight.
 In 1958 she married the film producer James Hill.

 The actor Charlton Heston recalled an occasion when he and his wife were invited to dine with them at a local restaurant: “Hill heaped the most obscene abuse on Hayworth until she was reduced to a flood of tears, her face in her hands.”
 He goes on to describe how humiliating it was and how tempted he was to strike Hill, instead he and his wife, who was also in tears, got up from the table and left.
 He later wrote, “I’m ashamed of walking away from Miss Hayworth’s humiliation.
 I never saw her again.”